photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 described above:

 - [ ] If a service has been killed or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap)
-- [ ] In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes, Docker, or Virtual Machine configuration (change it)
+- [ ] In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (change it)

-Start a rescan once the issue has been resolved.
+*Depending on the cause of the problem, you may need to perform a full rescan once the issue is resolved.*

 ### Videos Don't Play ###